 \subsection{Static Spherically Symmetric Solutions of the Inhomogeneous Einstein Equation\ for Perfect Fluid with $p=- \rho .$}

-In this section we first review the static spherically symmetric standard solution of the vacuum Einstein equation. \ The equation is second order and has two solutions with one being the Schwarzschild solution while the other is a constant. \ We then remind the reader how if one adds a source term corresponding to a perfect fluid at rest with $p=-\rho $ \ a second nonconstant solution emerges in addition to the Schwarzschild one. \ If the pressure and density are constants the second solution is one found originally by de Sitter for the Einstein equation with a cosmological constant\cite{desit1}-\cite{desit4} and is a static form of the \ time dependent one used in models of inflation and dark energy in modern cosmology. \
+In this section we first review the static spherically symmetric standard solution of the vacuum Einstein equation $G_{\mu \nu }=0$. \ The equation is second order in the above sense and has two solutions with one being the Schwarzschild solution while the other a constant. \ We then remind the reader how if one adds a source term corresponding to a perfect fluid at rest with $p=-\rho $ \ a second nonconstant solution emerges in addition to the Schwarzschild one. \ The pressure and density are found to be constants and the second solution is one found originally by de Sitter for the Einstein equation with a cosmological constant\cite{desit2},\cite{desit4} and is a static form of the \ time dependent one used in models of inflation and dark energy in modern cosmology. \